JorelAli/AllAssets/README.md

 Not allowed.
 You could do it if you want to, but I prefer you'd use the [AllAssets releases](https://github.com/Skepter/AllAssets/releases)

 The source code is there, feel free to explore.
 Those who are new to source code browsing, here's the list of file information:
-* .settings - just some boring eclipse stuff.
+* .settings - Just some boring eclipse stuff.
 Nothing interesting here.
-* bin - GitHub stuff.
-Nothing interesting here.
-* builds - downloads of the latest builds
-* resources - some files I put there for reference when coding.
-Not really interesting.
+* resources - Some files I put there for reference when coding.
+Contains to do lists and future plans.
-* src/io/github/Skepter - code here!
+* src/io/github/skepter/allassets - Code here!
 Check this out - it's packed with useful stuff!
-* .classpath - eclipse settings.
+* .classpath - Eclipse settings.
 Nothing interesting.
-* .project - see .classpath.
+* .project - Eclipse settings.
+Nothing interesting.
-* Read me.txt - This is a file which will be exported with AllAssets once it is run.
-It contains a bunch of useful info to get started.
-* plugin.yml - The plugin.yml file - REALLY BORING, but you can check it out if you want.
+* pom.xml - Maven build script thingy.

 About
 -----